paganello/Dynamic-WFP-Rules-Generator/README.md

-# Windows Filtering Platform Custom Implementation Guide
+# Dynamic WFP Filters Generator

 **ATTENTION: the project is currently immature and still allows for little management of possible applicable rules in WFP**

+Makes easy Permit/Block IPv4 CIDR in Windows Filtering Platform using low level systems calls. <br>
 This document describes a custom implementation of the Windows Filtering Platform (WFP), designed to provide fine-grained control over network traffic at the system level.
 The implementation enables precise management of network filtering rules while seamlessly integrating with existing network security solutions.

 ## System Overview